 Late Work: All work must be posted or submitted by the due date to receive credit.
 NO LATE WORK will be accepted.
 Excuses such as "The network was down," "I could not figure out how to use Blackboard," "I work a full-time job," "I have children," or "I had a family emergency," etc., are not acceptable.
-In short, plan ahead and do not wait until the last minute to submit your discussions, complete assignments, and take the exams.
+In short, plan ahead and do not wait until the last minute to submit your discussions, complete work on ConnectPlus, and take the exams.
 It is a good idea to get your work completed well before the deadline.

 I STRONGLY urge you to NOT wait until the last minute to submit your work.
 By "last minute," I am referring to the day work is due, especially in the last few hours before the deadline.
 Inevitably, when you do, something happens (you get interrupted and miss the deadline, lightning strikes and takes out your computer, etc.).
 No exceptions will be made for students not submitting their work on time.
-If you miss a deadline, you will receive a zero (0) for the grade.
-Please do not email and ask me to extend a deadline or reopen work as it will not happen.